 — Ernest Hemingway

 I think Hemingway was right, and I trust most of you in some way can relate to it, being creative people.
-Hemingway knew the process itself, of sharing a story with depth and human emotions, and honestly sharing a truth can be painful.
+Hemingway knew the process itself, of sharing a story with depth and human emotions, and honestly sharing a truth can be painful; there’s a vulnerability that comes with it.
 Be it a narrative or descriptive piece, fictional or nonfictional writing.

 Unlike Hemingway, I have always seen myself as a reader and never a writer.
 In 2017 I started writing after I left my job and wanted to document my career journey and life experiences.
 I had gone through a very stressful time in my career.
 I resigned after a four-month emotional upheaval of trying to figure out what was happening to me on my job!
 Before that I have always in some way been a storyteller, I was a good presenter and I always wanted my presentations to have a hook as I told stories, to connect with my audience.
 In all this period I had never seen myself as been vulnerable.
 I have always been introverted when it comes to sharing my emotions, my experiences, and or discussing polarizing topics.
 That changed after I walked away from my job.
 I started writing and sharing my experiences and ended up writing my book: Befearless, Give Yourself Permission To Be You.
 This is a book where I was honest and transparent with my career experiences as a woman in a male-dominated field.
 I felt there was nothing to withhold when it comes to my career journey.
 I wanted to honestly share my career experiences for a younger audience.
 During this phase, I noticed the articles I had written in which I went there; sharing more of myself, my fears, concerns, contradictions, and etcetera, got a lot of attention.
 Some of those articles include: